It's been 3 minutes and we're still staring at my 6 y.o niece laying as still as she can (face down) on the floor.

 For example: Read these sentences:

 5) Ditch the abstract and get specific Leaders often speak in abstractions.
-We've all read mission statements that leave us scratching our heads.

-So instead of vague promises: "Our mission is to provide our customer with the best service experience.”
-Try something specific that differentiates you from the competition: Our Customer Service mission is to answer every phone call within three rings and to resolve problems within 7 working days.”
+"Our Customer Service mission is to answer every phone call within three rings and to resolve problems within 7 working days.”

 6) Provide examples.
-Harness the visual power of metaphors, comparisons and mental images (also great for abstract concepts) This is a compelling way to help your readers picture what you’re saying.
+Harness the power of visual metaphors, comparisons, and mental images which are great for abstract concepts.
+This is a compelling way to help your readers picture what you’re saying.
 We do this all the time when we speak, so why not use it in your copy?
-Unlike abstractions, examples put concepts into perspective.
-It can take the form of a metaphor or a simile.
-As long as it paints a picture.
-By giving visual examples your reader can make sense of things, using information they already understand.
+It can take the form of a metaphor or a simile, as long as it paints a picture.

 Did you find this issue helpful?
 Want your team to find their own A-ha moments ?— forward this edition of Why Our Words Work! with an invitation to subscribe